CAPA Photography Competitions: Promoting Our Content Credential Model

 We have created five (5) documents which outlines what AI tools are acceptable and those not permitted.
 Documents also include the specific means which the images must be saved or exported to ensure the retention of the image’s metadata.

-To support the new AI Authentication Standard and Content Credentials requirement, we’ve created five AI Pitfalls – Protecting Your Competition Eligibility guidelines for photographers entering our competition.
+To support our adoption of the Content Credential Model, we have created five AI Pitfalls guidelines for photographers.
 These guidelines clarify which AI features are acceptable in submissions and which are not:

 - Adobe Photoshop – (English) (French)